“The clash of ideas is the sound of freedom.” (Lady Bird Johnson)

 I fear, at times, that the framework that protected the freedom to burn US flags in the 1960’s might, itself, be destroyed in my lifetime, or the lifetime of my children, by the fire of ideas that are antithetical to that freedom.

-These social, philosophical and political theories are built on the foundation of the idea that certain voices should be silenced, while other voices should be magnified – a kind of totalitarianism of ideas.
+One theme of the dominant social, philosophical and political ideologies that thrive on college campuses today is that certain voices should be silenced, while other voices should be magnified – a kind of totalitarianism of ideas.
 This worldview would destroy the marketplace of ideas along with the idea of capitalism from which the idea of a marketplace of ideas is derived.

-I am repulsed by this worldview as I was once repulsed by the burning of a US flag.
-The repulsion stems not from the evils in society this worldview aims to address, as I find some common ground in those concerns.
-I am concerned that the proposed remedy involves weakening the most fundamental freedom that protects freedom itself – the freedom of ideas and the right to express them.
+I am not advocating for capitalism here as for freedom.
+I am shocked by this new predominant view as I was once shocked by the burning of a US flag.
+The shock stems not from the evils in society this ideological view aims to address, as I find some common ground in those concerns.
+I am shocked that the proposed remedy involves weakening the most fundamental freedom that protects freedom itself – the freedom of ideas and the right to express them.

-The idea of “hate speech”, as wholesome and reasonable as it sounds, is inimical to a framework of freedom that protects the clash of ideas.
+The idea of “hate speech”, as well-intentioned as it sounds, is inimical to a framework of freedom that protects the clash of ideas.
 Nowhere is freedom more necessary to be protected, than at the intersection of ideas and the right to express them.
-One person’s hate speech is another person’s ideas.
+One person’s hate speech is another person’s freedom of expression.

 If we allow the idea of hate speech into the fabric of First Amendment jurisprudence, we threaten its very foundation.
 What we characterize as “hate” today is subject to change with changing societal norms tomorrow.
-No speech is safe from the label of “hate”.
+No speech is safe from the label of “hate” if labels are allowed to silence speech.

-As repulsed as I was in my naive youth to watch the US flag burn in the streets of America, I understood the importance of allowing that expression to be heard.
-That I am no longer repulsed by that expression is of no consequence.
+As shocked as I was in my naïve youth to watch the US flag burn in the streets of America, I understood the importance of allowing that expression to be heard.
+That I am no longer shocked by that expression is of no consequence.
 In fact, freedom of speech is nowhere more vital than the protection of speech that is offensive.
 Favored speech doesn’t need protection.

 If any speech or expression is deemed unworthy of protection on the basis of its content, no speech or expression is safe.